Actindo-AG/Documentation/PIM/Integration/03_ManageGroups.md

   ![Add element](/Assets/Screenshots/PIM/Settings/AttributeGroups/AddElementTop.png "[Add element]")

-4. Enter a name for the group in the field *Name*.
+4. Enter a name for the group in the *Name* field.

-5. Enter a key for the group in the field *Key*.
+5. Enter a key for the group in the *Key* field.

-6. Click the button [SAVE].
+6. Click the [SAVE] button.
   The group is created.
 The *Add Element* window is closed.
 The new group is displayed in the group column.

   ![Group created](/Assets/Screenshots/PIM/Settings/AttributeGroups/GroupCreated.png "[Group created]")

   > [Info] If you want to change the order of the groups in the list, see [Change the order of groups](#change-the-order-of-groups).

-7. Click the button [SAVE] in the upper right corner.
+7. Click the [SAVE] button in the upper right corner.
   The new group is saved.
 The *Edit groups* view is closed.

 ### Next steps